maniospas/c-imple/README.md

 3
 ```

-C-imple also follows the C syntax for declaring and scoping
-variables.
-However, it uses the `var` instead of the `auto`
-keyword because there are some slight differences in behavior
-for safe pointers and we are trying to avoid confusion.
-By the way, do prefer usage of this keyword instead of
-explicitly stating type.
+C-imple also scopes variables within bracket blocks.
+Use `var` to denote a new variable.
 Here is an example:

 ```rust
 // main.cm